Command-line switches supported by a software installation package, an update package, or a hotfix package created with Microsoft Self-Extractor

 ||Enables verbose logging for the update installation.

-In addition to the path information, the file name must be included.
-Because the command does not create a folder that does not exist, only an existing folder name should be provided.
-In addition to the file name that is specified, a separate log file will be created for each .msi file that is run.
+Besides the path information, the file name must be included.
+Because the command doesn't create a folder that doesn't exist, only an existing folder name should be provided.
+Besides the file name that is specified, a separate log file will be created for each .msi file that is run.

 ||Sets the user interface to the specified locale when multiple locales are available in the package.|

 ||Runs the update without any interaction from the user.|